 Yes, breastfeeding is important.
-However, attachment to another human being is crucial for the emotional and physical health of a child.
+However, attachment to another human being is crucial for a child’s emotional and physical health.
 Erroneously the focus is on the physical aspect of feeding without understanding the emotional aspect of breastfeeding.

 Most mother’s today have to return back to work after a brief 3 months maternity leave.
 They plan on how to continue giving their child nature’s goodness.
 Instead, they should focus on attachment and who will be feeding the little one.